LAS Tour Speakers

 The mechanism of mineral formation in vertebrates

 Mineralization in vertebrates occurs normally in bone, calcifying cartilage and tendon, and dentin, cementum and enamel of the teeth.
-Vertebrate mineralization occurs through the interaction of inorganic calcium and phosphate ions with organic components synthesized and secreted to extracellular matrices by specialized cells of these various tissues.
+The process is considered to involve interactions of inorganic calcium and phosphate ions with organic components (proteins) synthesized and secreted to extracellular matrices by specialized cells of these various tissues.
 The principal organic constituent regulating mineral formation of all vertebrate tissues except enamel is collagen.
-The organic constituents of enamel mediating mineralization are amelogenin and enamelin.
-Largely through light and transmission electron microscopy, including high voltage microscopy and three-dimensional tomography, this presentation will describe the mechanism by which normal mineral formation occurs in association with collagen and amelogenin in the appropriate vertebrate tissues above.
+A small, non-collagenous protein, osteocalcin, has very recently been suggested to have a role with collagen in vertebrate mineralization.
+The organic constituents of enamel mediating mineralization are amelogenin and possibly other proteins.
+Light microscopy and transmission electron microscopy, including immunocytochemistry, high voltage microscopy and three-dimensional tomography, will describe the mechanism by which normal mineral formation is thought to occur in association with collagen, osteocalcin and amelogenin in the appropriate vertebrate tissues above.
 Reference to pathological mineralization, in muscle, skin, and other tissues, will also be made.

 Tissue engineering of models of human digits and ears

-William J. Landis, Ph.D., is the G. Stafford Whitby Chair in Polymer Science at the University of Akron.
+William J. Landis, Ph.D., is a recipient of a 2016-2017 UCSF Presidential Chair and holds an appointment as Visiting Professor at the University of California, San Francisco.
+He was formerly the G. Stafford Whitby Chair in Polymer Science at the University of Akron (Ohio).
 He holds current joint faculty appointments at the Northeast Ohio Medical University (NEOMED), Kent State University, and Case Western Reserve University.
 Previously he held a joint faculty appointment at the University of Pennsylvania.
-He moved from Massachusetts to Ohio in 1998.
-At that time, he was an associate professor of Orthopedic Surgery and Anatomy and Cellular Biology at the Children's Hospital and the Harvard Medical School, Boston.
-In 1998 he took appointments as chairman of the Department of Biochemistry and Molecular Pathology and professor of Orthopaedic Surgery at the Northeastern Ohio Universities College of Medicine in Rootstown, OH (now NEOMED), and in 2010 he moved to the University of Akron in his present position.
-He has research interests in biomineralization, tissue engineering, and the effects of mechanical forces on mineralized tissues, and he has published more than 145 peer-reviewed journal articles, book chapters, and reviews in these areas.
+Previously, he was an associate professor of Orthopedic Surgery and Anatomy and Cellular Biology at the Children's Hospital and the Harvard Medical School, Boston.
+In 1998 he took appointments as chairman of the Department of Biochemistry and Molecular Pathology and professor of Orthopaedic Surgery at the Northeastern Ohio Universities College of Medicine in Rootstown, OH (now NEOMED), and in 2010 he moved to the University of Akron.
+He has teaching and research interests in biomineralization, tissue engineering, and the effects of mechanical forces on mineralized tissues, and he has published more than 150 peer-reviewed journal articles, book chapters, and reviews in these areas.
 His long-standing research programs have been supported principally by the National Institutes of Health, the National Aeronautics and Space Administration, the Musculoskeletal Transplant Foundation, and the Austen BioInnovation Institute in Akron.
-He has been a Senior Fulbright Scholar at the Weizmann Institute of Science in Rehovot, Israel, and the recipient of several honors and awards for his research studies.
-He is a member of numerous scientific organizations, including MSA, MAS, the New England Society for Microscopy (NESM), and the Microscopy Society of Northeastern Ohio (MSNO).
+He has been a Senior Fulbright Scholar at the Weizmann Institute of Science in Rehovot, Israel, and the recipient of several honors and awards for his research studies, the most recent being the 2017 Distinguished Scientist Award for Basic Research in Biological Mineralization, presented by the International Association of Dental Research.
+He is a member of numerous scientific organizations, including MSA, MAS, and the Microscopy Society of Northeastern Ohio (MSNO).

 William J. Landis, Ph.D.